OMVR-49/Ft_printf_42/README.md

 The goal of the project was to create a library that contained ft_printf(), a function that mimics the original printf().
 The ft_printf() function had to handle the following conversions: cspdiuxX%

-During the project, I learned  about the variadic function, it's make you using a variable number of arguments in C.
+During the project, I learned  about the variadic function, it's make you using a variable number of arguments in a function.